erikgeo/msfs_g36_project/README.md

 **AIRCRAFT PERSISTENCE / STATE SAVING / MAKING THE PLANE 'REAL' (WORK IN PROGRESS)**
 * Your aircraft now remembers how you left it!
-* States are saved per Aircraft Regsitration, so you can multiple 'living' Aircraft
+* States are saved for each aircraft livery, so you can multiple 'living' Aircraft
 * On first flight load of the new 0.6.6, your aircraft is set cold & dark with 64 gallons of fuel.
 * The aircraft now saves the following tank levels, switches and levers every 5 seconds.
     * Left & Right Fuel Tank Level